Skip to main content

 About the survey process

-1. Identify: Survey teams review maps, photographs and local records to locate potential historic resources.
+1. Identify: Survey teams review maps, photographs, and local records to locate potential historic resources.

 2. Document: Each property is photographed and described, noting architectural features and construction details.